The Green Building

-The Green Building is an environmentally conscious mixed-use development situated in Manchester.
-The Green Building was designed by Farrells, who aimed to create a sustainable environment on an unusual triangular plot, adjacent to Oxford Road station.
+The Green Building purports to be an environmentally conscious mixed-use development situated in Manchester, England.
+It was designed by Farrells, who aimed to create a sustainable environment on an unusual triangular plot, adjacent to Oxford Road station.
 The building was constructed by Taylor Woodrow as part of the Macintosh Village development, which was formerly a Dunlop tyre factory and also the birthplace of the Mackintosh raincoat.

 A total of 32 apartments are arranged across the uppermost eight stories of the ten-floor development.
-The lower two levels contain a children's day nursery, operated by Bright Horizons, and a commercial unit earmarked as a doctor's surgery (currently vacant).
+The lower two levels contain a children's day nursery, operated by Bright Horizons, and a commercial unit that is currently vacant.